marcuscraske/marcuscraske-dot-com/content/blog/2025-12-09-smart-home-rebuild/_index.md

 ## Using AI to Migrate Services
+Shout-out to [JetBrains Goland](https://www.jetbrains.com/go/) for the built-in AI features, which have been used to migrate a lot of microservices from Node.js to Golang.

-A lot of the microservices have been migrated from nodejs to golang, for a few reasons:
+This has been done for a few reasons:
 - Reduced runtime memory and CPU utilisation, generally greater performance
-  - Since nodejs is interpreted, whereas golang is highly optimised machine code.
+  - Since Node.js is interpreted, whereas Golang is highly optimised machine code.
 - Smaller container images with no effort.
+- Better support for multi-threading, useful for e.g. background jobs.

-Both ecosystems have a monolithic library of various tools to reduce code, and I've used built-in AI tooling in JetBrains Goland to convert large chunks of code.
+Both ecosystems have my own monolithic library to reduce and industrialise code.

 ## The Rebuild...
 Topology of the old Kubernetes (k8s) cluster: